Served: 26½ years

 April 6, 1911 to December 17, 1937

-On December 17, 1937 Patrolman Kneisel was on duty in Cumminsville when he was dispatched to a trouble call at Mohawk Street and Stonewall Avenue.
+On December 17, 1937 Patrolman Kneisel was dispatched to a trouble call at Mohawk Street and Stonewall Avenue.
 On the way, the scout car he was driving skidded on a streetcar track and careened into a loading platform in front of 3043 Clifton Avenue.
-Robert Feldhaus and John Kohnie, both of Walnut Hills, were first on the scene, extricated Patrolman Kneisel, and carried him to Good Samaritan Hospital about a block away.
-He died from a crushed thorax and hemorrhage as he was being taken inside.
-Sergeant Guy York and Patrolmen James Bonner and Rex Burdsal of the Safety Patrol investigated.
+Robert Feldhaus and John Kohnle, both of Walnut Hills, were the first on the scene, extricated Patrolman Kneisel who was suffering from a crushed thorax and hemorrhage, and carried him to Good Samaritan Hospital about a block away.

-If you have information, artifiacts, or images regarding this officer or incident please contact the Greater Cincinnati Police Museum at Director@police-museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer of the incident, please contact the Greater Cincinnati Police Museum at Memorial@Police-Museum.org.

-This narrative was researched and revised on December 14, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised on November 22, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Archivist.
+All rights are reserved to him and the Greater Cincinnati Police Museum.